 1. All exclusions are coded in the Trading & Compliance module, through which investing in an excluded asset is not possible.
 In addition, post-trade checks take place.
-2. The second line of defense (Investment Restrictions) monitors the weighted average CSR score of the portfolio on a daily basis and facilitates pre-trade compliance.
-3. The second line of defense (Investment Restrictions) monitors the concentration towards green, social or sustainability bonds, and facilitates pre-trade compliance.
-4. The second line of defense (Investment Restrictions) monitors the minimum required WGI Control of Corruption Ranking, and facilitates pre-trade compliance.
+2. The second line of defense (Investment Restrictions) monitors the weighted average ESG score of the portfolio versus the reference index on a daily basis and facilitates pre-trade compliance.
+3. The second line of defense (Investment Restrictions) monitors the Carbon Footprint of the portfolio versus the reference index on a daily basis and facilitates pre-trade compliance.